What personal information do we collect from the people who visit our blog, website, or app?

 If you disable cookies off, some features will be disabled It will turn off some of the features that make your site experience more efficient and some of our services will not function properly.

-However, you can still place orders shopping cart sessions over the telephone by contacting customer service.
+However, you can still place orders for shopping cart sessions over the telephone by contacting customer service.

 Third Party Disclosure